intel/llvm-test-suite/SYCL/README.md

 ***CMAKE_CXX_COMPILER*** should point to the SYCL compiler

-***SYCL_RT_LIBRARY_DIR*** (optional) if present sets location for DPC++ runtime libraries to be used on the test execution.
-The test built is done with libraries which are part of the DPC++ compiler.
+***SYCL_RT_LIBRARY_DIR*** (optional) if present sets location for DPC++ runtime libraries to be used during tests execution.
+Tests are built with libraries which are part of the DPC++ compiler.
 This parameter can be used to verify DPC++ compiler and runtime cross-build compatibility.

 ***SYCL_TARGET_DEVICES*** defines comma separated target device types (default value is cpu,gpu,acc,host).
 Supported target_devices values are: